 Chess Power Online Tournament Overview:

-We have various online tournaments available to enter on our website, such as the Online Queen's Cup, Online Sarapu Cup, Sharp vs Wise Invitational and the JOOC League which are all conducted online in real-time.
-See below for some useful information with regard to online requirements, connecting to tournaments, game play and lots more:
+We have various online tournaments available to enter on our website, such as the Online Sarapu Cup, the School's Checkmate Challenge, the Chess Power Online Team Nationals (invitation only) and the Chess Power Online Champions Trophy (invitation only) which are all conducted online in real-time.
+See below for some useful information with regard to online rules & requirements, connecting to tournaments, game play and lots more:

 You will need a device preferably with a web camera, a microphone and speaker.
 It is preferable if you have a desktop or laptop computer.
 But if you have no choice, a tablet should work as well.